Monetizing Privacy with Central Bank Digital Currencies

-In a market where consumers choose between payment options and firms compete with products and prices, we show that payment data drives the formation of a market monopoly.
-A data-sharing policy can successfully restore and maintain a competitive market, but often at the expense of both efficiency and consumer welfare.
-The introduction of a low-cost anonymous means of electronic payment, or digital cash, preserves the market structure and improves consumers’ welfare by enabling them to monetize their private information.
-We discuss the potential role of central banks in providing digital cash.
+In a market where consumers choose between payment options, and firms compete with products and payment-vehicle specific prices, we show that payment data drives the formation of a monopoly.
+A data-sharing policy results in a competitive market, but it leads to a reduction in total surplus and potentially a decrease in consumer welfare.
+The introduction of a privacy-preserving central bank digital currency (CBDC) preserves the existing market structure and improves consumers' welfare by enabling them to better monetize their private information.

-Keywords: customer data, privacy, market structure, digital cash, payments
+Keywords: central bank digital currency, customer data, privacy, market structure, digital cash, payments

 JEL Classification: E42, L11, L15